cinnData/PythonBootcamp/[PY-10E] Example - Barcelona Airbnb listings.md

 ## Questions

 Q1.
-How many duplicates do you find in this data set?
+How many **duplicates** do you find in this data set?
 Drop them.

 Q2.
-What is the proportion of listings whose rating is missing?
+What is the proportion of listings whose rating is **missing**?

 Q3.
 Use a histogram to explore the distribution of the price.